What is the atomic layer deposition process, or what is ALD coating?

 When was atomic layer deposition invented?

 Technology preceding the multilayer ALD coating process, related to the vapor growth and analysis of single or double atomic layers, was investigated in Russia during the 1960s.
 Later, it was developed independently in Finland, as a multi cycle coating technology (1974, patented by Prof. Tuomo Suntola).
 While in Russia it was, and still is, called molecular layering, in Finland it was called Atomic Layer Epitaxy.
 Later is was renamed to the the more general term Atomic Layer Deposition, and the term Atomic Layer Epitaxy is now reserved for (high temperature) epitaxial ALD (see below).
+Take a look at this review paper for an in depth report on the history.

 The Fundamentals of the ALD process: